 - Provide services within a client-centered and occupation-based framework, with consideration of contextual factors, which influence a person, groups’ and/or populations’ ability to engage in meaningful occupational tasks and roles.

 - Demonstrate compliance with legal, ethical, and professional standards when interacting with clients, service providers, and/or systems.

 - Exhibit the ability to document, manage, and evaluate outcomes of services provided.

 - Develop clinical programs, which meet a need for underserved persons, groups, and/or populations in the community.

 - Embrace diversity, equity, and inclusion in clinical practice through the delivery of high quality, accessible, and culturally responsive care within a technological and global environment.

 - Advance the awareness and ability to work collaboratively with inter-disciplinary team members to enhance the provision of client-centered, quality occupational therapy services.

-Applicant Accreditation is an accreditation status granted when a university has submitted a letter of intent and demonstrated a commitment to beginning a new program by allocating sufficient resources to the development of this program.
+PLNU Master of Science in Occupational Therapy Program has been granted applicant status by the Accreditation Council for Occupational Therapy Education (ACOTE).
+Applicant status is granted when a university has submitted a letter of intent and demonstrated a commitment to beginning a new program by allocating sufficient resources to the development of this program.
 PLNU MSOT program will submit a Candidacy application in December 2022.